 Click to Read More

 The original Scimitar Pro had a bunch of issues that never really allowed it to compete with the likes of the Razer Naga or Utech Venus.
 However, the new and greatly improved Scimitar Pro is here to kick ass and take names.

-One of the biggest issues with the old version was the lift-off distance issues.
-It was way too sensitive and would at times not register movement because it registered the mouse as being above the surface if you played on anything other than mouse pads.
+One of the most significant issues with the old version was the lift-off distance issues.
+It was way too sensitive and would, at times, not register movement because it registered the mouse as being above the surface if you played on anything other than mousepads.
 Well, I’m glad to say that the new PMW-3367 Corsair Sensor doesn’t have any trace of these problems and is, in fact, one of the better sensors I have tested in recent times.
-To make sure it didn’t pack the same lift-off problem we tested it on four very different surfaces and on all of them it ran smoothly.
-It is rivaling that of the classic Razer, Logitech and HyperX sensors.
+To make sure it didn’t pack the same lift-off problem, we tested it on four very different surfaces, and on all of them, it ran smoothly.
+It is rivaling that of the classic Razer, Logitech, and HyperX sensors.